HadesButGithub/not-a-piracy-guide/README.md

 ![Diagram showing DDL process](SCR-20221119-txf.png)

 ^^ That diagram is a serious oversimplification, but that's all it is.
 In the case of services like Netflix or Disney+, this is the best solution from a user and sys-admin perspective for a variety of reasons.
 When you're sailing the seven seas, Direct Download (DDL) unfortunately makes files much more likely to be taken down.

+This is where torrents come in.
+Torrents completely remove the need for a central server by making _you_ (and everyone else downloading the file) the server.
+When you open a .torrent file or a magnet link in your torrent client, you begin downloading the file from everyone else downloading the file.
+Plus, when someone else starts downloading the file, you'll start uploading the file as well.
+When you start uploading, you're what's known as a "seeder".
+Downloading without seeding is known as "leeching", and is generally frowned upon within the piracy community.